elevateforhumanity/fix2/docs/archive/LOOP_UNTIL_SUCCESS_ACTIVATED.md

 **Integration:** 🟡 IN PROGRESS
 **Success:** ⏳ GUARANTEED (just a matter of time)

-**The autopilot will NEVER give up until your bridge is integrated with Durable.co!**
+**The autopilot will NEVER give up until your bridge is integrated with !**

 ---